naughtygopher/nibbler/README.md

 # Nibbler

 Nibbler is a resilient, minimal, package which helps you implement micro-batch processing, within an application.
+Nibbler remains minimal with its 0 external dependencies and remains resilient within the context of the application by gracefully handling errors and panics.

 IMPORTANT: This is not a general purpose distributed task queue.